 The result from the unit test for ConvertTo-Unicode.ps1

-The struggle with encoding becomes real..
-Hmm.
-Tested out different approaches where I saved output to file using Out-File and used the parameter -Encoding Ascii to specify the encoding format, then read from the file, to see if that helped.
+to specify the encoding format, then read from the file, to see if that helped.
 Still got the same result.
 Kept on for a couple of hours checking for spacing, encoding formats, input, output, different consoles and so forth, until I almost gave up.
-Then I looked down in VS Code and checked the document encoding, like below.
+Then I looked down in VS Code and checked the document encoding, like below.-Encoding Ascii

 I changed this to UTF-8 with BOM instead, and boom, it worked.